 Shearman & Sterling

 Shearman & Sterling’s huge renown for international arbitration grew after its 2014 win against Russia for the former majority shareholders in Yukos Oil Company.
-In monetary terms, the award surpasses by 20 times the previous record, which was also won by Shearman – the US$2.47 billion commercial award in Dow Chemical v Kuwait.
-It also dwarfs the US$1.7 billion that Ecuador was ordered to pay US oil company Occidental Petroleum in 2012.
+The US$50 billion award remains the largest recorded win in an investment treaty dispute.
+The firm also won a record US$2.47 billion commercial award for Dow Chemical against a Kuwaiti state entity in 2012.

 The gamble paid off.
-In 1992, Gaillard landed two huge cases – a billion-dollar construction dispute and a series of eight arbitrations for the same energy firm.
-The burgeoning team then appeared on a series of seminal cases in the mid-to-late 1990s in the energy and construction areas and a (new) discipline called investment arbitration.
+In 1992, Gaillard landed two huge cases – a billion-dollar construction dispute and a set of eight arbitrations for the same energy firm.
+The burgeoning team then appeared on a series of seminal cases in the mid-to-late 1990s in the energy and construction areas and a (then new) discipline called investment arbitration.

 In 1998, the team acted for a British investor against Egypt in Wena Hotels.
-It won both phases of the case – defeating Freshfields and winning US$20 million.
-It later blocked Egypt’s annulment request, obtaining the first decision on interpretation in ICSID history.
+It won US$20 million, defeating Freshfields.
 Wena is often described as the first significant ICSID case of the modern era.

-Today, Gaillard is a totemic figure in international arbitration, well known for his musings on the philosophical ideas underpinning international arbitration and more recently, its sociological significance.
+Today, Gaillard is a totemic figure in the field, well known for his musings on the philosophical ideas underpinning international arbitration and its sociological significance.
 Over the years, other members of the team have gained recognition in their own right.
-Many have gone on to create arbitration boutiques or lead a practice – Peter Griffin, Eric Teynier, John Savage, Philippe Pinsolle and Todd Wetmore come to mind.
+Many have gone on to create arbitration boutiques or lead a practice – Eric Teynier, John Savage, Philippe Pinsolle and Todd Wetmore come to mind.

 Others remain at the firm and have carved out niches.
 Yas Banifatemi, who joined in 1997, co-developed the firm’s investment arbitration practice and leads its public international law work.